oracle-livelabs/database/datapump-x-platform-migration/04-XTTSPreparePhase/XTTS_Prepare_Phase.md

 # Prepare Phase

 ## Introduction

-In this lab, you will prepare the XTTS properties file used by the XTTS Perl V4 scripts and execute the initial backup and restore.
-During this exercise the source database remains active and anyone can update it.
+"__PREPARE PHASE__" is the first phase in the XTTS transfer.
+Here you keep the source database active and everyone can continue to use it.

 Estimated Time: 15 minutes